 - Neuromuscular Therapy– This is a deep tissue massage technique that utilizes the practitioner’s skill, anatomical knowledge, and palpatory sensitivity to deactivate painful myofascial trigger points with the aim of improving muscular function and reducing muscular discomfort and pain.

 - Qigong Massage– This technique is an ancient and highly effective healing therapy that is at the root of many other forms of eastern massage, such as Dian Xue, Tui Na, and Anmo.
 Specific acupoints are stimulated and a variety of manipulative techniques are employed to smooth and normalize qi flow in the body with the aim of promoting an experience of balance, comfort, and ease in the receiver.

 - Trigger Point Therapy – When muscles and/or fascia become too tense from overuse or injury they can cause pain, numbness, tingling, limited range of motion of joints, even dizziness and nausea.
 These areas are called trigger points, and are often overlooked as a cause of chronic and acute pain and dysfunction.
 Sometimes the muscle or fascia that is causing the pain or dysfunction is located in another area of the body from where the problem is perceived to be.
 For example, a trigger point in a neck muscle can cause pain, numbness, and tingling in the arm and hand, even when the person feels no pain or stiffness in the neck.
 The muscular/fascial system is frequently referred to as the “orphan organ,” as no medical field claims it as their specialty, and myofascial trigger points can go undiagnosed and untreated for years.
 More information on trigger points and trigger point therapy can be found here.

-Renee Gullickson, DNP, ARNP, PMHNP-BC and Natasha Clark, DNP, ARNP, PMHNP-BC, WHNP-BC are both Dually Board Certified Psychiatric Mental Health Nurse Practitioner who works at Eastwind and can prescribe and monitor medications.
+Renee Gullickson, DNP, ARNP, PMHNP-BC and Natasha Clark, DNP, ARNP, PMHNP-BC, WHNP-BC are both Dually Board Certified Psychiatric Mental Health Nurse Practitioners who work at Eastwind and can prescribe and monitor medications.
 Medications are prescribed only when necessary, and a careful, conservative approach to them is followed.
-Dr. Gullickson is also available for evaluation of the appropriateness of certain medications for those individuals desiring a consultation.
+Dr. Gullickson and Dr. Clark are also available for evaluation of the appropriateness of certain medications for those individuals desiring a consultation.